'Give us what you stole from us,' Indigenous senator yells at King Charles during Australia trip

-CANBERRA, Australia — (AP) — An Indigenous senator told King Charles III that Australia is not his land as the British royal visited Australia's parliament on Monday, while Prime Minister Anthony Albanese said the monarch is no longer needed as the country's head of state .
+CANBERRA, Australia — (AP) — An Indigenous senator told King Charles III that Australia is not his land as the British royal visited Australia's parliament on Monday.

 Sen. Lidia Thorpe was escorted out of a parliamentary reception for the royal couple after shouting that British colonizers have taken Indigenous land and bones.